 The risk of fraud is a serious concern for all types of enterprises, but fraud can be particularly damaging to a nonprofit organization, for which a damaged reputation can have devastating consequences.

-This article as many concepts that can be applied to both for profit and not for profit organizations.
+This article has many concepts that can be applied to both for-profit and not-for-profit organizations.

 The Costs of Fraud in Nonprofit Organizations